jesseburstrom/client_system/README.md

 The idea is simple: To make a system which saves all the repetetive tasks of application developement in a way that is easily maintainable and reusable to save valuable time and have good organization from the first code line.

-The project has evolved to now include both NodeJS server as well as ASP .NET server solutions with socket support for both.
-It also has a authentication 'module'.

 ## Flutter